-Until a method such as PUT or MKCOL is executed, the resource MUST stay in the null state with the exception of the behavior described above.
+Until a method such as PUT or MKCOL is successfully executed on the lock-null resource the resource MUST stay in the lock-null state.
+However, once a PUT or MKCOL is successfully executed on a lock-null resource the resource ceases to be in the lock-null state.

-If the resource is unlocked without a PUT, MKCOL, or similar method having been executed then the resource MUST return to its original NULL state.
+If the resource is unlocked, for any reason, without a PUT, MKCOL, or similar method having been successfully executed upon it then the resource MUST return to the null state.